Optional Practical Training (OPT) STEM Extensions

 - You must have successfully completed a bachelor’s, master’s or doctoral degree in a field on the STEM Designated Degree Program list.
 A SEVIS-certified U.S. college or university with educational accreditation recognized by the U.S. Department of Education must have conferred your degree.
 (You might be able to use a degree received from a U.S. school other than SUNY Plattsburgh, provided that you meet all of the requirements).

 - At the time of application for the 24-month OPT-STEM extension, you must have a job or a job offer from an employer registered with the E-Verify system.

 What Is E-Verify?

-According to the USCIS, “E-Verify is an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States."
-It is a complimentary addition to the I-9 Form that all employees must complete and submit to a U.S. employer before working.
+According to the USCIS, “E-Verify is an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States.”
+It is a complementary addition to the I-9 Form that all employees must complete and submit to a U.S. employer before working.
 This program is operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration.

 - If you wish to find an E-Verify Employer, you can use the E-Verify Employers Search Tool.

 - If your employer is not currently enrolled in this government program, they can start the process to enroll through E-Verify.
 There is no cost to sign up for the program.